AlexJenter/cv/src/markdown/work.md

 <span>

-**Project Lead** – commissioned, after winning a student competition, with the design and execution of the first prize trophy for the ZKB sustainability award for small and medium-sized enterprises
+**Project Lead** – Commissioned, after winning a student competition, with the design and execution of the first prize trophy for the ZKB sustainability award for small and medium-sized enterprises.
 - 3D Print and mold making
 - Molding techniques
-- First own client
+- Direct client contact

 </span>